Seasonal Cycles :: Expand into Summer

 blog post seasonal cycles expand into summer jennifer raye

-According to many ancient healing systems, we can look to the seasons and the natural world to fine tune our diet and lifestyle for optimal health.
+According to many ancient healing systems, we can look to the seasons and the natural world to fine-tune our diet and lifestyle for optimal health.
 Watch the video and read on to learn how to attune to the summer season:

 Chinese Medicine // Ayurveda and the Summer

 The Heart, which is related to the element of fire, governs the spirit and circulation of blood.
-When the Heart is disturbed there may be anxiety, insomnia, a feeling of heat, or skin eruptions.
+When the Heart is disturbed, there may be anxiety, insomnia, a feeling of heat, or skin eruptions.

 Thank you so much for watching!
 Let me know in the comments below one thing you like to do in the summer to stay in balance.

-Chinese Medicine for Yoga Online Training
+Mindful Yin Yoga Foundations Online Training

 Share This Post: